Alto Flugelhorn

 Dynasty II cellophone (catalog ad)

 The cellophone is another impossibly rare G bugle.
 Essentially a Dynasty flugabone in G, only 4 2-valve models were made, all for the Phantom Regiment.
-However, 3-valve Dynasty III models were also made for the European market, but only 3 of those are known and they are all spoken for.
+However, 3-valve Dynasty III models were also made for the European market, but only 4 of those are known to exist.
 You’d have much better luck taking a Bb flugabone from King or Dynasty and lengthening it to G, or just playing a Bb flugabone.

 Baritone Bugle